Mojo Links

 How Common Is Negative SEO in 2026?

 The exceptions: sophisticated attacks that mix toxic links with anchor-text over-optimisation, target a specific competitive keyword, and coincide with other ranking-signal damage (content scraping, fake reviews, hacked-site link injections).
 These multi-vector attacks are still effective in regulated verticals and high-value commercial niches.
-We have seen 3 confirmed cases across 47 client engagements since 2022.
+The Regenexx engagement was one - roughly 7,000 toxic backlinks paired with anchor concentration against a YMYL/medical site.

 Four vectors account for most documented attacks.